abhi5455/DataStructures-using-C/README.md

 ### Cycle - 9 (Hashing)

-1.Implement a hash table using the chaining method.
+1. Implement a hash table using the chaining method.
 Use Linear Probing for collision resolution.